Columbine school shooting 20 years later: "There are so many mass shootings that we can’t keep up"

 "I think this year, it's gonna be different because we're spreading the word of both hope and positivity, and love and commitment to give back," he said.
 "To me, that would mean a lot more for this anniversary to move forward in a positive vibe than anything else."

 Rachel Scott, 17, was the first person shot in the massacre.
 She was eating lunch with her friend, Richard Castaldo, on the lawn outside the school when she was killed.
-Castaldo, who was also hit and played dead while the killers moved on, was left paralyzed from his injuries.
+Castaldo, who was also hit and played dead while the killers moved on, was left paralyzed.

 Darrell Scott said he frequently gets asked what he would advise other parents who have lost children in mass shootings.